-reviewing and approving appropriate changes to the Company's policies and procedures regarding risk management; identifying and assessing operational, commercial, strategic, financial, cybersecurity, macroeconomic and geopolitical risks facing the Company; identifying risks and taking corrective actions, if appropriate; monitoring key indicators to assess the effectiveness and adequacy of the Company's risk management activities; and
+- reviewing and approving appropriate changes to the Company's policies and procedures regarding risk management; - identifying and assessing operational, commercial, strategic, financial, cybersecurity, macroeconomic and geopolitical risks facing the Company; - identifying risks and taking corrective actions, if appropriate; monitoring key indicators to assess the effectiveness and adequacy of the Company's risk management activities; and - communicating with the Board of Directors at least once a year with respect to risk management.

 The Executive Risk Management Committee and/or members of management present a report on risk management activities to the Board of Directors at least annually.
 The risk committee working group identifies risks facing the Company, makes an assessment of each risk, identifies preventive and mitigating controls and then makes recommendations for improvement opportunities to the Board of Directors or our Chief Executive Officer, as appropriate.
-Our management and Board of Directors continue to assess and respond to various risks that affect our industry, our company and our employees, including public health issues such as COVID-19 and market fluctuations among commodities.